WannaCry. Reveton. CryptoLocker. Fusob. CryptoWall. And more: BadRabbit, DarkSide, SamSam, etc.

 Related reading: What is multicloud?
 Examples and benefits in 2023

 Another security measure in this direction is object storage.
-According to Gartner, 40 percent of industry leaders scale object storage to a hybrid cloud.

 This is because with object-based storage, object storage enables granular flexibility in terms of efficiency and cost while providing a higher level of disaster recovery and business continuity than file storage solutions.
 In addition, object storage fortifies enterprise cybersecurity through two innovative technologies: